bkitano/monosemanticity/README.md

 | n1           | 8     | 52GB | P100       | 16GB | 1.41    | $1121.20  | $306.78      | |
 | n1           | 4     | 15GB | V100       | 16GB | 1.30    | $1447.33  | $429.52      | |

-It would take 3000 months on the g2/L4, which would cost $1.7M.
+It would take 3000 compute-months on the g2/L4, which would cost $1.7M.

 ### Searching for Specific Features